YourRobotOverlord/LehmerRandom/README.md

 `Lehmer.Random` is a pseudo-random number generator and is **not** cryptographically secure.

-This the algorithm used in `Lehmer.Random` is [Javidx9](https://www.onelonecoder.com/index.html)'s implementation of the Lehmer random number generator converted from C++ to C#.
+The algorithm used in `Lehmer.Random` is [Javidx9](https://www.onelonecoder.com/index.html)'s implementation of the Lehmer random number generator converted from C++ to C#.
 Javidx9 has an excellent [video](https://www.youtube.com/watch?v=ZZY9YE7rZJw) explaining some of the shortcomings of other RNGs for use in procedural generation, and also demonstrates the use of the Lehmer RNG to generate a universe.

 `Lehmer.Random` is intended to be easy to use and mirrors the functionality of `System.Random`.
 Some additional method signatures have been added to improve the usability of the RNG.
 For example, `NextDouble()` has two additional signatures that allow a range to be passed.